“Love and luck are

 “Hah, I’ll bet,” I searched her shifting expression.
 “Then what about the Lester calls, huh?
 How did that all go?”

 “Totally out of the blue, going nowhere, I tell you,” she countered, a smite uneasy with the carnal contact.
 “Sort of like when your ex, Cassie called you, okay?
-Whatever’s coming of that?”
+Is anything ever coming of that?”

 “Nada, Moon—Christ, you know full well,” I said, caught off guard.
 “So then who was it answering the phone when I called last Saturday?
 With a mouthful of food, yet—who the hell was that?”

-“Oh, must have been a friend looking in on the animules while I was at work,” she blushed.
+“Oh, must have been Aaron, a friend looking in on the animules while I was at work,” she blushed.
 “I do have friends here, you know.
-Like, at the pottery lab.”
+Like, at the pottery lab.
+There are other people in our world.”

 “Yah, all those wheels turning, all that handiwork…”